T-34: Further action (1942–1943)

 As the invasion progressed, German infantry began receiving increasing numbers of the 7.5 cm Pak 40 anti-tank guns, which were capable of penetrating the T-34's armour at long range.
 Larger numbers of the 88 mm Flak guns also arrived, which could easily defeat a T-34 at very long ranges, though their size and general unwieldiness meant that they were often difficult to move into position in the rough Soviet terrain.

 At the same time, the Soviets incrementally upgraded the T-34.
 The Model 1942 featured increased armour on the turret and many simplified components.
 The Model 1943 (confusingly also introduced in 1942) had yet more armour, as well as increased fuel capacity and more ammunition storage.
 Also added were an improved engine air filter and a new clutch mated to an improved and more reliable five-speed transmission.
 Finally, the Model 1943 also had a new, slightly roomier (but still two-man) turret of a distinctive hexagonal shape that was easier to manufacture, derived from the abandoned T-34M project.

-The T-34 was essential in resisting the German summer offensive in 1942, and executing the double encirclement manoeuvre that cut off the German Sixth Army at Stalingrad in December 1942.
-The Sixth Army was surrounded, and eventually surrendered in February 1943, a campaign widely regarded as the turning point of the war on the Eastern Front.
+The T-34 was essential in resisting the German summer offensive in 1942.
+In Operation Uranus, the T-34s spearheaded the double encirclement manoeuvre that cut off the German Sixth Army at Stalingrad.
+The Germans, while experienced in fighting the T-34 by this time, had nonetheless transferred several mechanized divisions from the Soviet Union to Western Europe, and only relied upon the XXXXVIII Panzer Corps, which had the strength of a single panzer division, and the 29th Panzergrenadier Division as reserves to bolster their Romanian allies guarding the German Sixth Army's flanks.
+The Romanian 3rd and 4th armies lacked sufficient anti-tank equipment that could stop the T-34.
+The Sixth Army was surrounded in late November 1942, and eventually surrendered in February 1943, a campaign widely regarded as the turning point of the war on the Eastern Front.

 In 1943, the Soviets formed Polish and Czechoslovak armies-in-exile, and these started to receive the T-34 Model 1943 with a hexagonal turret.
 Like the Soviet forces themselves, the Polish and Czechoslovak tank crews were sent into action quickly with little training, and suffered high casualties.